 Hold your hand up, palm facing outwards as you would to give a ‘High Five’ and say:

 “Show me FIVE… Two eyes watching, two ears listening and one mouth closed.”

-3; still too much noise over here, that side of the room are perfect.
+3. Still too much noise over here.
+That side of the room is perfect.

 8) Simon says

 “If you hear me, clap your hands.”